Have you ever heard of the expression, “There’s too many cooks in the kitchen?” At work, we call it workplace conflict.

 Communicate, communicate, communicate!
-If you’re unsure of something someone said – ask and clarify.
+If you’re unsure of something, someone said – ask and clarify.
 Pick up the phone and don’t rely on text or email.
-In times where emotions can run high, you may be triggered or uncertain of a message, don’t play a guessing game or assume the worst.
+When emotions can run high, you may be triggered or uncertain of a message, don’t play a guessing game or assume the worst.
 Assume positive intent and give people the benefit of the doubt.

 Set clear expectations.
-When we’re working with others, clear lines and expectations need to be established.
-Not just in a manager/ employee relationship, in our peer to peer relationships as well.
-And not in a dictatorship type of way, with kindness and a direct approach so there’s no room for misunderstandings.
+When working with others, clear lines and expectations need to be established.
+Not just in a manager/ employee relationship but in our peer-to-peer relationships.
+And not in a dictatorship type of way, with kindness and a direct approach, so there’s no room for misunderstandings.

-Leaders need to be skilled and have the emotional maturity to help their employees work through workplace conflict if employees don’t know how to deal with it on their own.
+Leaders need to be skilled and have the emotional maturity to support their employee’s work through workplace conflict if they don’t know how to deal with it independently.

 There have been countless conversations I’ve had with people in my prior recruiting career where people have left companies due to a toxic work environment.
-That normally meant the people they were working with were contributing to an environment that brewed more conflict than harmony.
+That normally meant the people they were working with contributed to an environment that brewed more conflict than harmony.

-Workplace conflict that never got addressed and ultimately forced them to leave and find a better place of work.
-People may stay because of the people they work with and they also leave because of them as well.
+Workplace conflict that never got addressed ultimately forced them to leave and find a better place of work.
+People may stay because of the people they work with and leave because of them.